 \begin{definition} Information backflow for indivisible quantum operation is defined by the non-monotonic increment of CP-monotones like trace distance.
 Mathematically it can be defined by the following condition

-where $D(A,B)=\frac{1}{2}||A-B||_1$ is the trace distance. \end{definition} Note that other CP monotones in place of trance distance, can also be used in this definition \citep{nm3}.
+where $D(A,B)=\frac{1}{2}||A-B||_1$ is the trace distance. \end{definition} Note that other CP monotones, in place of trace distance, can also be used in this definition \citep{nm3}.

+\begin{definition} The Choi state \citep{choi,jamil} of a given linear map $\mathcal{M}_d(\cdot)$ in $d$-dimension, is given by where $\ket{\psi_d}$ is a maximally entangled state in $d\times d$ dimension. \end{definition} It is also very important to mention that any linear positive map is completely positive, iff the corresponding Choi state is positive \citep{choi,jamil}.

 Let us now turn our attention to a specific class of quantum channels and their characteristics.
-We start with the well known depolarising channels.
+We start with the well known depolarizing channels.
 These aforementioned channels are unital by nature, having maximally mixed state as their singular fixed point \citep{unital1}.
 Most famous of the examples is that of qubit Pauli channels given by the master equation

 with $\sigma_i$s being the Pauli matrices.
-Elaborating further, we can say that a completely depolarising channel for a qubit, taking any arbitrary state $\rho_0$ at initial time, to maximally mixed state, can be represented as
+Elaborating further, we can say that a completely depolarizing channel for a qubit, taking any arbitrary state $\rho_0$ at initial time, to maximally mixed state, can be represented as

 where $\sigma_0=\mathbb{I}$ represents the identity matrix.
 Note that this map is not in dynamical form, since it does not involve time.
-We make a dynamical depolarising map by the following representation
+We make a dynamical depolarizing map by the following representation

-where $0\leq p_t\leq 1$ represents time dependent probability.
-This qubit depolarisng map can be generalised to d-dimension, by replacing the Pauli matrices with Weyl operators \citep{nm25}